mtlynch/mtlynch.io/_posts/2018-12-27-upwork-scammer.md

 # Warning other clients

 The day I discovered Lizzie's shenanigans, I contacted one of her other clients.
 He had hired Lizzie through her "Abi" profile to write sales copy.
-He responded to say that he was still awaiting work from her but followed up with me a few days later to say he terminated her contract as well.
+He responded that he was still awaiting work from her but followed up with me a few days later to say he terminated her contract as well.

 Tellingly, Upwork never notified this client of the fraud even though they had "examined the account and taken action" while he still had an open contract with Lizzie/Abi.

 # Upwork's cross-contamination problem

-Upwork client lists are private, so I normally shouldn't be able to contact one of my freelancer's other clients.
-But Lizzie bled enough information into her screenshots that I found contact information for the guy who hired her for sales copy.
+Upwork client lists are private, so I shouldn't be able to contact one of my freelancer's other clients.
+But Lizzie bled enough information into her screenshots that I found contact information for the other guy who hired her.

 This brings up another interesting problem with Upwork's Work Diary feature: cross-contamination.